Charles E. Rice

-Michael O. Kenney is President of Father Gabriel Richard High School in Ann Arbor, Michigan.
-In addition to serving in senior level positions in higher education throughout the past 17 years, he has been a licensed attorney for 30 years and has taught environmental law, constitutional law, and professional responsibility.
+Michael O. Kenney has served in senior level positions in higher education throughout the past 19 years, he has been a licensed attorney for 30 years and has taught environmental law, constitutional law, and professional responsibility.
 He practiced trial and appellate law for 13 years, successfully argued a case before the Ohio Supreme Court, and has been sworn in before the U.S. Supreme Court.
 Dr. Kenney holds a bachelor of arts in English and a J.D. from the University of Notre Dame, and an LL.M. in environmental law from George Washington University School of Law.
 He serves on the boards of Real Life 101 and Living Faith-Fine Arts Apostolate in metropolitan Detroit where he, his wife Mary Claire, and their seven children actively participate in school and community programs.

 The Wanderer Forum Foundation/Bellarmine Forum remembers, prays for, and exists because of the contributions, labor, and love of people dedicated to advancing the Forum's mission through its years.